 Illegal Transactions: You shall not use your card to make any illegal transaction as determined by applicable law.
 We may decline any transaction that we believe to be illegal, including but not limited to any transaction involving or relating to any gambling activity.
 We will have no liability or responsibility for any such use or for declining any such transaction.
 You further agree to indemnify and hold us harmless from any suits, liability, damages or adverse action of any kind that results directly or indirectly from such illegal use.

 Foreign Transactions; Currency Conversion: Purchases and cash advances made in foreign currencies will be debited from your account in U.S. dollars.
-The conversion rate in dollars will be (1) a rate selected by Visa International from a range of rates available in wholesale currency markets for the applicable central processing date, which rate may vary from the rate Visa itself receives; or (2) the government- mandated rate in effect for the applicable central processing date in each instance.
+The conversion rate in dollars will be (1) a rate selected by the card issuer from a range of rates available in wholesale currency markets for the applicable central processing date, which rate may vary from the rate the card issuer itself receives; or (2) the government- mandated rate in effect for the applicable central processing date in each instance.
 All transactions processed outside of the United States (which may include internet transactions) will be charged a foreign transaction fee in the amount disclosed on your Fee Schedule.

 Security of Card and Access Codes.
 The access codes issued to you are for security purposes and any codes issued to you are confidential and should not be disclosed to anyone else or recorded on or with the card.
 You agree to safeguard the codes and agree not to disclose or otherwise make available your cards or codes to anyone not authorized to sign on your accounts.
 If you authorize someone to use your access codes, that authority shall remain in place until you specifically revoke that authority by notifying the Credit Union.